 Every organization in USFC understands you came to university for the academics and not Greek life.
 We put emphasis on academic excellence and will give you all the support to achieve it.
 Every chapter will have time commitments in form of events, meetings, community service, etc. These events are planned around members' academic schedules so they will not conflict with classes.
 They will understand if you cannot meet certain commitments but that starts off with you communicating with them.
 Being overwhelmed with other responsibilities is understandable and organizations won't penalize you for putting them first, especially if it's academics.

-Many chapters have different criterias for giving out bids.
-It can be a combination of recruitment event attendance, overall performance during an interview, prior campus involvement, etc. Once given a bid you have two options:
+Many chapters have different criteria for giving out invitations.
+It can be a combination of recruitment event attendance, overall performance during an interview, prior campus involvement, etc. Once given an invite you have two options:

-Accept the bid.
+Accept the invite.
 This will end your recruitment process and make you an Associate Member.
 This also marks the start of the new member education process.

-Decline bid.
+Decline invite.
 You must be 100% sure you don't want to join that particular organization.
-There are no penalties for declining a bid.
+There are no penalties for declining an invite.

-Please contact the organization once you make your decision even if you are declining your bid.
-This way chapters don't waste time contacting you or creating an unwanted educational process.
+Please contact the organization once you make your decision even if you are declining your invitation.
+This way, chapters don't waste time contacting you or creating an unwanted educational process.